fmrtl73/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/running-in-production/_index.md

 #### Stuck Volume Detection and Resolution

-* With K8s, it is possible that even after the application container terminates, a volume is left attached.
+* With Kubernetes, it is possible that even after the application container terminates, a volume is left attached.
 This volume is still available for use in any other node.
 Portworx makes sure that if a volume is not in use by an application, it can be attached to any other node in the system
 * With this attach operation, the Portworx will automatically manage the volume attach status with no user intervention required and continue to serve the volume I/Os even a container attaches to the same volume from a different node.

 #### Scaling out a cluster nodes in the Cloud and On-Prem